CHAPTER 6: KNOWLEDGE

 Descartes did not actually believe that he was being manipulated by an evil demon.
 His point is that this is a theoretical possibility that undermines all of our knowledge claims.
 I look at a ball in front of me; while it seems to really be there, I can't know this for sure since my experience might be an illusion imposed on me by the evil demon.

 Of the three approaches to radical skepticism, the Cartesian version has captured people's imagination the most.
-Science fiction movies galore play off this theme.
+Science fiction movies play off this theme.
 For example, in the film The Matrix, people's bodies are suspended in tubs of goo and their brains are wired into a massive computer that generates an artificial reality.
 Similarly, a commonly used example in contemporary philosophy is that of the brain in a vat: a mad scientist puts a person's brain into a glass jar and wires it to a supercomputer that creates an artificial reality.
 Whether the mechanism is an evil demon, the Matrix, or a mad scientist, the victims' experiences are so convincing that, from their perspective, it's impossible to tell that the perceived reality is fake.

 Criticisms of Radical Skepticism

-With arguments as shocking as these, traditional philosophers wasted no time trying to stamp out the fire of radical skepticism.
+With arguments as extreme as these, traditional philosophers wasted no time trying to stamp out the fire of radical skepticism.
 Four arguments were commonly used.
 First, even if there are ample reasons for me to doubt everything, there is still one truth that is irrefutable: my own existence.
 For, even if I say "I doubt that I exist," I must still be present to do the doubting.
 The act of doubting itself requires a doubter, and so my own existence will always be immune to skeptical doubts.
 This was the criticism that Descartes himself made of radical skepticism, which he encapsulated in the expression "I think, therefore I am."
 But radical skeptics have not been impressed by this maneuver.
 The problem with Descartes' solution is that it assumes too many things about what the "I" is behind all those doubts.
 Most importantly, it takes for granted that the "I" is a unified, conscious thing that continues intact as time moves on.
 But, according to the skeptic, this conception of the "I" relies too heavily on memory.
 I assume that I'm the same person now that I was a few moments ago because that's how it seems in my memory.
-And memory is a very easy target of doubt.
+But memory is a very easy target of doubt.
 Imagine that, every half second, an evil demon wiped clean all of my memories and gave me entirely new ones.
 One moment I think I'm a farmer, a half-second later a caveman, a half-second later a frog.
-For all I know, says the skeptic, that is actually happening to me right now and in that situation it would seem pretty meaningless for me to assert that "I exist".
+For all I know, says the skeptic, that is actually happening to me right now, and in that situation it would seem pretty meaningless for me to assert that "I exist".

 A second common attack on radical skepticism is that we cannot behave as skeptics in our normal lives.
-Sure, there is the occasional odd ball, like the finger-wiggling ancient philosopher described earlier.
+Sure, there is the occasional eccentric skeptic, like the finger-wiggling ancient philosopher described earlier.
 But if we persistently doubted everything, then we wouldn't eat when hungry, move from the path of speeding cars, or a thousand other things that we do during a typical day.
 We would hesitate and question everything, but never act.
 Radical skeptics have not been impressed with this argument either.
 According to Hume, we have natural beliefs that direct our normal behavior and override our skeptical doubts.
 As legitimate as radical skepticism is, nature doesn't give us the option to act on it.
 He makes this point here:

 Most fortunately it happens, that since reason is incapable of dispelling these clouds [of skepticism], nature herself suffices to that purpose, and cures me of this philosophical melancholy. . . .
 I dine, I play a game of backgammon, I converse, and am merry with my friends; and when, after three or four hours' amusement, I would return to these speculations, they appear so cold, and strained, and ridiculous, that I cannot find in my heart to enter into them any further.
 [Treatise, 1.4.7]

 Thus, according to Hume, we waver back and forth between skepticism and natural beliefs.
 When we realize how philosophically unjustified natural beliefs are, we are led down the path of skepticism.
-The doorbell then rings, and we're snapped out of our philosophical speculations and back to our normal routines and natural beliefs.
+The doorbell then rings, and we're snapped out of our philosophical doubts and back to our normal routines and natural beliefs.

 A third attack on radical skepticism is that the skeptic's position is logically self-refuting.
 The skeptic's main point is this: